 Exceptions to Sovereign Immunity

-Although sovereign immunity offers extensive protection to government entities, there are several critical exceptions that allow individuals to seek justice.
-One of the most prominent exceptions is the Federal Tort Claims Act (FTCA), which enables citizens to file lawsuits against the federal government for acts of negligence and specific wrongful actions.
-Under the FTCA, individuals can pursue claims related to various issues, including:
+Although sovereign immunity generally shields government entities from lawsuits, there are several important exceptions that provide pathways for individuals to hold the government accountable.
+One of the most significant exceptions is the Federal Tort Claims Act (FTCA), enacted to waive immunity in specific circumstances, allowing citizens to file claims against the federal government for negligence and wrongful acts.
+The FTCA covers a broad spectrum of claims, including but not limited to:

-• Personal injury resulting from government negligence, such as accidents involving federal employees or unsafe conditions on federal property.
+- Personal injury caused by government negligence, such as automobile accidents involving federal employees, medical malpractice at federal facilities, or hazardous conditions on federal property.

-• Civil rights violations where federal agents may have overstepped their authority, leading to unlawful actions against individuals.
+- Civil rights violations where federal agents exceed their lawful authority, leading to unlawful searches, seizures, or other infringements on constitutional protections.

 How to File a Lawsuit Against the Government